QuentinRa/blog.quentinra.dev/maths/optimization/co/lagrange.md

 P and D is 0 (meaning the dual is equals to the primal) then there is no duality gap.

+Note that the dual problem is an unconstrained problem so you can solve it using what we learned before.

 <hr class="sl">

 ## Alternative